 - Applicants from China, Mongolia and Vietnam: please attach the scanned original certificate by the Academic Evaluation Centre (Akademische Prüfstelle - APS) of the respective embassies in Beijing, Ulan Bator or Hanoi

-- You don't need to send any documents or application forms by post.
-Digital uploads in the online application tool is all you need.
+You don't need to send any documents or application forms by post (even though the ZEuS Application Tool says you should send a hard copy by post).
+The online application is all you need.

-- Admitted MSc SEDS applicants will be required to submit all documents in original or as officially certified copies upon registration at the University of Konstanz.
+Admitted MSc Political Economy applicants will be required to submit all documents in original or as officially certified copies upon registration at the University of Konstanz.